mSpy Review 2024: Is This Parental Control App Any Good?

 Advanced technical support

 The mSpy Premium plan has all the device-monitoring features of the Basic plan, plus it adds a lot more features, including geofencing, Keylogger, and Screenrecorder.
-In addition, it adds the ability to monitor your kid’s social media and messaging apps and to block Wi-Fi connections, websites, apps, and incoming calls.
+In addition, it adds the ability to monitor your kid’s social media and messaging apps (but only if you root or jailbreak the device!) and to block Wi-Fi connections, websites, apps, and incoming calls.
 Plans start at $11.67 / month for 12 months.
-If you don’t want to commit to that length of plan right away, you can choose from 1-month ($48.99 / month), 3-month ($27.99 / month), and 6-month ($17.50 / month) plans.
-A 1-day trial for $3.99 is also available (only for the Premium plan), but I don’t think 1 day is enough time to adequately try out mSpy.
+If you don’t want to commit to that length of plan right away, you can choose from 1-month ($49.00 / month), 3-month ($28.00 / month), and 6-month ($17.50 / month) plans.

 The mSpy plans don’t require rooting (unlocking) to access most features on Android phones, with the exception of social media and messaging app monitoring.
 For iOS devices, it’s better to already have a jailbroken (unlocked) phone to access most of mSpy’s features.
 If the iPhone you want to monitor isn’t unlocked, you’ll need to jailbreak it, which is a risky proposition.